nationalarchives/engineering-handbook/docs/technology/index.md

 - .NET
 - ASP
+- C#
 - Java
 - PHP (used by a number of WordPress sites)
 - Scala
 - MongoDB
 - Triplestore
+- Perl
+- Vue

+The choice to use any of these technologies for new projects MUST be discussed with a member of the [Technical Governance Board](../organisation/technical-governance-board/).